Dedimoe/apex-built-in-subtitution-string/README.md

 # apex-built-in-subtitution-string
-apex built in subtitution string
+apex built in subtitution string (oracle apex 20.1)

 <a id="0"></a>
 ### Using Built-in Substitution Strings